Evulpes/Reverse-Me/README.md

   <img src="https://i.imgur.com/rXX4kRE.png"/>
 </p>

-Forgetting the VEHs for the moment, it’s safe to assume that if the application is “sending” packets, then it’s using the [winsock send function](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-send) to do so.
-Although, the application clearly says they’re “magic” packets, so we’ll see.
+Forgetting the VEHs for the moment, it’s safe to assume that if the application is “sending” packets, then it’s using the [winsock send function](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-send) to do so (although, the application clearly says they’re “magic” packets, so we’ll see).

 As expected, it turns out you can’t send packets by magic, so the winsock `send` function is indeed imported.

 <p align="center">
   <img src="https://i.imgur.com/UZpYLaU.png"/>